 The Battle of Marathon in 490 B.C. was part of the first Persian invasion of Greece.
 The battle was fought on the Marathon plain of northeastern Attica and marked the first blows of the Greco-Persian War.

-With the Persians closing in on the Greek capitol, Athenian general Miltiades took command of the hastily assembled army.
+With the Persians closing in on the Greek capital, Athenian general Miltiades took command of the hastily assembled army.
 Miltiades weakened the center of his outnumbered force to strengthen its wings, causing confusion among the invading Persians.

 His strategy was victorious over the Persians’ strength, and the victory of “the Marathon men” captured the collective imagination of the Greeks.
 The tale of the messenger Pheidippides running 25 miles to Athens to deliver the news of the Persian defeat inspired the creation of the modern marathon.